blue-forest/contributing/README.md

 We have not yet established an external development protocol outside Blue Forest but we are open to your participation.
 Please feel free to contact us at contact@blueforest.cc.

-As soon as necessary, we will set up a procedure and a best practices guide in this document to allow any developer to contribute to our code.
+As soon as necessary, we will set up a procedure and a best practices guide in this repository to allow any developer to contribute to our codebase.

 Thank you for your interest !